ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 Doing some rough calculations on these figures can help show the scalability improvements afforded by an optimistic rollup:

-1. The target size for every block is 15 million gas and it costs 16 gas to verify one byte of data; dividing the average block size by 16 gas (15,000,000/6) shows the average block can hold **937,500 bytes of data**.
+1. The target size for every block is 15 million gas and it costs 16 gas to verify one byte of data.
+Dividing the average block size by 16 gas (15,000,000/16) shows the average block can hold **937,500 bytes of data**.
-2. If a basic rollup transaction uses 12 bytes, then the average Ethereum block can process **78,125 rollup transactions** (937,5000/12) or **39 rollup batches** (if each batch holds an average of 2000 transactions).
+2. If a basic rollup transaction uses 12 bytes, then the average Ethereum block can process **78,125 rollup transactions** (937,5000/12) or **39 rollup batches** (if each batch holds an average of 2,000 transactions).
 3. If a new block is produced on Ethereum every 15 seconds, then the rollup's processing speeds would amount to roughly **5,208 transactions per second**.
-This is done by dividing the number of basic rollup transactions an Ethereum block can hold (78,125) by the average block time (15 seconds).
+This is done by dividing the number of basic rollup transactions an Ethereum block can hold (**78,125**) by the average block time (**15 seconds**).

 This is a fairly optimistic estimate, given that optimistic rollup transactions cannot possibly comprise an entire block on Ethereum.
 However, it can give give a rough idea of how much scalability gains that optimistic rollups can afford Ethereum users (current implementations offer up to 2,000 TPS).